 Women are increasingly becoming the household breadwinners, couples are choosing to have children before getting married, and young people move in together after a few months of knowing one another.

 Still, the question remains: When is it okay to have sex?

-It’s a tough question since the decision to have sex shifts the dynamics of a romantic relationship.
-Life Coach Kevin A. Johnson also offers his own answer.
+It’s a tough question, since the decision to have sex shifts the dynamics of a romantic relationship.

-A sense of personal security and independence is lost in exchange for a passionate bonding experience with another person – a person who you may possibly fall in love with (or become your baby’s daddy!).
+A sense of personal security and independence is lost in exchange for a passionate bonding experience with another person – a person with whom you may possibly fall in love with (or become your baby’s daddy!).